rg3915/automation-team-store-challenge/README.md

 ## Instructions

 - Fork this repository into your personal github account.
-All the work must be done on your personal forked repository, on a private repository.
+All the work must be done on your personal forked repository.
+We will trust you to our hearts not to take "inspiration" from other available forks. ;)

 - Create a branch from `master` (e.g. `develop`) and do all of your magic on this created branch ;)